MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Production/production-how-to-enter-time-periods-when-machine-centers-cannot-be-used.md

 ---
-    title: How to: Enter Time Periods When Machine Centers Cannot Be Used | Microsoft Docs
+    title: How to Enter Time Periods When Machine Centers Cannot Be Used | Microsoft Docs
     description: You can define time periods where machine centers cannot be used.
     services: project-madeira
     documentationcenter: ''